Learn about the symptoms of different mental health conditions and what you can do to tackle them.

 CBT is generally an accessible form of therapy.
 It’s quite flexible and can be done in one-on-one therapy (either in person or via telehealth), in group therapy, or as a structured self-learning online program (aka iCBT).

-There are two main ways to access CBT – either face-to-face (1:1 or in a group, in-person or online via telehealth) or as a self-paced online course (often called internet-delivered (iCBT), computerised (cCBT) or eCBT.
+There are two main ways to access CBT – either face-to-face (1:1 or in a group, in-person or online via telehealth) or as a self-paced online program (often called internet-delivered (iCBT), computerised (cCBT) or eCBT.

 iCBT has the same principles as CBT – it helps people change the unhelpful thoughts and behaviours that tend to maintain their symptoms and worsen their mental health.
-In Australia, if you want to access individual or group CBT, you can ask your doctor for a referral, contact a mental health therapist directly, or check out one of our online CBT courses.
+In Australia, if you want to access individual or group CBT, you can ask your doctor for a referral, contact a mental health therapist directly, or check out one of our online CBT programs.